Sri Chinmoy 10km/4km Fun-Runs

 Since 1984, the Sri Chinmoy Marathon Team has conducted 10 km and 4 km Fun-Runs along the popular signposted Sri Chinmoy 10 km Recreational Running course on the cycle path along the northern shore of Lake Burley Griffin, starting and finishing at Acton Park.

-THE PERMANENT SRI CHINMOY CANBERRA RACE NUMBERS WILL BE USED FOR THE LABOUR DAY EVENT IN 2025
+THE PERMANENT SRI CHINMOY CANBERRA RACE NUMBERS ARE USED FOR THESE RACES

 A family atmosphere includes post-race breakfast and awards presentation.